-When you think of the typical situations that lead people to turn to lawyers, you may think of getting into a car accident, executing a will, or getting divorced.
+When you think of the typical situations that lead people to turn to a solicitor in Blackburn, you may think of getting into a car accident, executing a will, or getting divorced.
 Talking about in-vitro fertilization (IVF) cycles and embryo transfers might seem like discussions reserved for your doctor.
 However, it is just as important to speak about these issues with an ART attorney if you are considering fertility treatment with third-party reproduction (surrogacy or egg, sperm, or embryo donation) to build your family.

 With multiple parties, a lot of money, and human emotion involved, it’s essential to make informed choices and memorialize all aspects of a fertility agreement in writing.
 This provides peace-of-mind and lessens the chances of disagreement in the future.
 And in some jurisdictions, you are required to have independent legal counsel.

 The most important job of any ART attorney is to protect the rights of gestational carriers (or surrogates), egg/sperm donors, and intended parents when they opt to engage in an ART arrangement.
 These arrangements include the donation of eggs, sperm, or embryos to an individual or couple, or a surrogacy agreement between an intended parent(s) working with a gestational carrier (a woman, not genetically related to the child, who will carry and give birth to the baby).
 ART attorneys work with single parents, married and unmarried couples, opposite and same-sex couples from the US and around the globe to ensure that their path to parenthood is smooth and legally sound.